AY2526S1-CS2103T-F13-3/tp/docs/DeveloperGuide.md

 - **Alternative approach (future consideration):**
   Introduce a unique `contractId` field to allow safe contract editing later.

-**Aspect: Partial editing**

-- Only provided optional fields are updated.
-- Missing parameters remain the same.

----

-**Summary**

-The **Edit** feature introduces safe, partial, and controlled updates for athletes and organizations, while maintaining identifier integrity and data consistency.
-By disallowing name/sport or organization name edits, and excluding contracts from editing, the design ensures that all records remain uniquely identifiable and logically consistent across the playbook.io system.

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**